By AnaMaria Glaven

 The unofficial golden rule of freelancing is to abide by your deadlines.
 But in order to really shine?
 Rather than submitting at the stroke of midnight (Cinderella style), make sure to turn in your articles a little early.
-Colleen Travers, senior editor at Dr. Oz Digital says, “Turn your assignments in early.
+Colleen Travers, editorial director at DoctorOz.com says, “Turn your assignments in early.
 Even if it’s just a day or a few hours, try not to wait until the last minute to hit ‘send.’
 This lets your editor know that you can manage your time effectively.”

 Really Pitch Your Pitches

 Pitching ideas can be super stressful and, sometimes, it’s easy to email off an idea with a sentence or two.
 But before you click ‘send,’ make sure your ideas are specific and fully formed.
-Jessica Leigh Hester, associate editor at The Atlantic’s CityLab, says, ”I prefer pitches that are fairly detailed—definitely more complete than a sentence or two.
+Jessica Leigh Hester, a staff writer at Atlas Obscura says, ”I prefer pitches that are fairly detailed—definitely more complete than a sentence or two.
 I’m looking for at least two paragraphs: one telling me why the story is timely and appropriate for my audience, and one devoted to explaining how a freelancer will tell it.”

 Also, she adds, “That includes potential sources, please!”
-To make your pitch seem especially solid, jot down a few go-to experts you can use that will develop your piece.
+To make your pitch seem especially solid, come up with a few go-to experts you can use that will develop your piece.

-After turning in a pitch or a query letter, you may not hear back from the editor right away: but not to panic.
-It’s important to remember that editors have a huge workload, and may not get back to you right away.
-If you still haven’t heard back about your pitch, it’s okay to shoot your editor (or potential editor) a follow up email.
+After turning in a pitch or a query letter, you may not hear back from the editor right away, but don’t panic.
+It’s important to remember that editors have a huge workload, and may have other deadlines to meet before they can evaluate your pitch.
+You can shoot your editor (or potential editor) a follow up email, just not too soon.
 Hester says, “If you’re waiting to hear back about a query, I’d say a week is probably the sweet spot when it comes to follow-up.
 It’s great to be assertive, but don’t spam the editor.”

 Take the Assignments You Don’t Pitch

 When it comes to freelancing, pitching and writing go hand in hand.
-However, editors will often have topics that they need a write up on and, of course, good writers to do it.
-Whether the article is about home, health or beauty, always accept the assignment.
+However, editors will often have topics that they need written up and, of course, good writers to do it.
+Whether the article is about home, health, or beauty—always accept the assignment.
 Travers says, “Be open to lending a hand.
 Even if it’s not an idea you pitch, editors will always remember that you helped them and when the time comes for the next more exciting assignment, you will be front of mind!”